ilolson/ioAmp200W/readme.md

 # Summary

 Integrating the MA5332MS from infineon, a super efficient and compact class D amplifier.
 With a ADAU1761 DSP, a simple to use DSP for consumer audio applications.
-A TPS26750 to control USB PD 3.1 EPR power supplies for up to 240W of DC power.
+TPS26750 to control USB PD 3.1 EPR power supplies for up to 240W of DC power.
 RP2350 microcontroller for easy high level control of the system.

-The goal is to design a compact and efficient board that can supply a wide range of power to the class D amplifier, include line in and out for easy audio amplification, Digital audio in over usb-c should be possible in the future with the RP2350 and the DSP.
-Which could have some signal processing benefits for driving a HUB75 matrix panel in real time.
+The goal is to design a compact and efficient board that can supply a wide range of power to the class D amplifier, include line in and out for easy audio amplification.
+Digital audio in over usb-c should be possible in the future with the RP2350 and the DSP.
+Which could have some signal quality and processing benefits.
+Driving a HUB75 matrix panel in real time using existing optimized libraries.
 Including a quality DSP such as the ADAU1761 DSP should allow us to explore signal processing techniques to achieve optimal results for many speaker setups.

 # Power Supply